-A HANDS-ON 2.8 Switch Programs
+🖰 hands-on 2.8 Switch Programs

 In this exercise, you will change the active app window by clicking on inactive app windows and app buttons located on the taskbar.

 Before You Begin: Three programs (Calculator, Notepad, and Paint) should still be open on the Desktop.